jozsefsallai/fastbin-rewritten/README.md

 Appending .js to the raw URL will obviously not work, it expects only the key to be provided.

+Once you create a snippet, you will be given a link that you can use to delete it from fastbin.
+This link will only ever be displayed ONCE, so make sure to save it somewhere safe in case you want to delete your snippet later.

 ## fastbin cli

 fastbin now has its own command line client.
 It's available for Linux, Mac OS,